Philosophy of Mind (6 ECTS)

 - Thursdays 16.00-18.00

-- Acquire a grasp of the structure of some of the major debates within the philosophy of mind through extensive lecture material and discussion in class.
+- Understand the structure of some of the major debates within the philosophy of mind through extensive lecture material and discussion in class.

 - Communicate verbally and in writing the contrasting arguments in the philosophy of mind through classroom discussion and written assessments.